Rassa-Gvm/MAXHiC/README.md

 The last basepair of the bait in the chromosome.
 Unlike in bins, this basepair is considered as a part of the bait.

 ### Output Files
 In the case of general model two files, one named cis_interactions.txt and one trans_interactions.txt will be created in the given save_directory.
 The first one contains information about cis interactions and the other one about trans interactions.
 In the case of capture model 6 files will be created: bb_cis_interactions.txt, bo_cis_interactions.txt, oo_cis_interactions.txt, bb_trans_interactions.txt, bo_trans_interactions.txt, oo_trans_interactions.txt in which 'b' stands for bait and 'o' stands for other_end (non-bait) and so each file contains information about interactions of one type as specified by name.
-Bins are flagged as *bait* or *other end* as mentioned in the [baits file section](#Baits-File).

 #### Short Output

 Output files are tab delimited with the following header in their 1st line: